Visualyticai/CNIC-Fraud-Detection/README.md

 - image2.jpeg

 There are three files as of now, all the files are different algorithms of comparing images:
-- cosineComparing.py --> uses cosingsimilarity
+- cosineComparing.py --> uses cosineSimilarity
 - MSEComparing.py --> uses MSE
 - SSIMComparing.py --> uses SSIM